-- (1) Rebasing of rates: Beginning October 1, 1997 the department [has] discontinued the rebasing of rates every three years.
+(1) Rebasing of rates: Beginning October 1, 1997, the department discontinued the rebasing of rates every three years.
 Hospital rates in effect October 1, 1996 were updated by the most current market basket index (MBI) as determined by the centers for medicare and medicaid services (CMS) for rates effective October 1, 1997 and succeeding years.
 Thereafter, pursuant to budget availability and at the department's discretion, the application of the MBI inflation factor will be reviewed based upon economic conditions and trends.
-A notice will be sent out every October 1st, informing the provider whether the MBI will be used for the upcoming year and what the percentage increase will be if the MBI or a percentage up to the MBI is authorized to be applied. - (2) Base year discharge and cost data:
+A notice will be sent annually, informing the provider if an MBI increase or a percentage up to the MBI is planned for the year.
+Comments will be accepted by the department prior to making a final decision.

+(2) Base year discharge and cost data:

-- (a) The state's fiscal agent will provide the department with [title XIX] MAD discharges for the provider's last fiscal year which falls in the calendar year prior to year [1] one. - (b) The state's audit agent will provide [ $\frac{\text{title XIX}}{\text{MAD}}$ ] or desk audited for the same period. - (c) To calculate the total reimbursable inpatient operating costs from the cost and discharge data described above, the department will: - (i) exclude estimated outlier discharges and costs as described in Paragraph (4) of Subsection C of 8.311.3.12 NMAC of this part. - (ii) exclude pass-through costs, as identified in the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) provisions and further defined in Paragraph (3) of Subsection C of 8.311.3.12 NMAC below.
+(a) The state's fiscal agent will provide the department with MAD discharges for the provider's last fiscal year which falls in the calendar year prior to year one.

+(b) The state's audit agent will provide MAD costs incurred, reported, audited, or desk audited for the same period.

+(c) To calculate the total reimbursable inpatient operating costs from the cost and discharge data described above, the department will:

+(i) exclude estimated outlier discharges and costs as described in Paragraph (4) of Subsection C of 8.311.3.12 NMAC;

+(ii) exclude pass-through costs, as identified in the TEFRA provisions and further defined in Paragraph (3) of Subsection C of 8.311.3.12 NMAC below.